The Big Fat Kill: Film adaptation

 The story is one of three from Sin City related in the film Sin City.
 In the film, Clive Owen plays Dwight, Brittany Murphy plays Shellie, Benicio del Toro plays Jack, Rosario Dawson plays Gail, Devon Aoki plays Miho, Alexis Bledel plays Becky, and Michael Clarke Duncan plays Manute.
+The film was directed by Frank Miller and Robert Rodriguez, with Quentin Tarantino co-directing The Big Fat Kill, specifically the drive-to-the-pits scene in which Dwight talks with a dead Jack Rafferty.

 A notable difference from the comic version is that Becky survives the final gunfight by hiding in a nook in the alley, leaving her alive for the final "epilogue" scene of the movie which ends when she meets The Salesman from The Customer is Always Right, who had been introduced in the movie's prologue.
 He then offers her a cigarette just like he did in The Customer is Always Right, and Becky seems to sense why he's there and tells her mother she loves her before hanging up.
 There is also a deleted/extended scene from the movie, where Manute and two thugs actually escape the gunfight, bloodied and battered, only to be cornered by Miho in the alley.
 Miho then tosses the sword right through the two thugs, and finally and definitely kills Manute by bisecting him with a scythe.